-Sticking to our wedding budget is a constant struggle at times and I have to tell you a battle that so far I am winning.
+Sticking to our wedding budget is a constant struggle at times, and I have to say you a battle that so far I am winning.
 Is not easy to stick to your wedding budget and I want to share with you some tips that have helped me stick to my wedding budget.

-Here’s how to stick to a wedding budget?
+How to stick to a wedding budget

 Simple, write it down.